precice/aste/docs/README.md

 ```

 {% important %}
-The VTK package also installs a compatible python interface to VTK, which is used in ASTE.
-If you already have a python VTK installation on your system (e.g. through pip), make sure that your python-vtk version is compatible with your C++ VTK version.
+The VTK package also installs a compatible Python interface to VTK, which is used in ASTE.
+If you already have a Python VTK installation on your system (e.g., through pip), make sure that your Python-vtk version is compatible with your C++ VTK version.
 {% endimportant %}

-However, a packaged VTK version combined with the python interface is known to be rather fragile:
+However, a packaged VTK version combined with the Python interface is known to be rather fragile:

 - For VTK 9, particularly the [vtkXMLParser](https://github.com/precice/aste/pull/182#issuecomment-2012144407) is broken.
-- For VTK 7, the python interface is incompatible with more recent versions of numpy (messages like `np.bool` was a deprecated alias for the builtin `bool`...) and the `xmlParser` might not work either.
+- For VTK 7, the Python interface is incompatible with more recent versions of numpy (messages like `np.bool` were a deprecated alias for the built-in `bool`...), and the `xmlParser` might not work either.

 Therefore, a [manual installation of VTK](https://docs.vtk.org/en/latest/build_instructions/build.html#obtaining-the-sources) is the safest way to install VTK on your operating system.
 Once the sources are downloaded, you can use `cmake` to configure and build the project as follows: